greentreatyzero/GreenTreatyZero-Manifest/README.md

 3. Justice for frontline communities like Boxtown (TN) and Cancer Alley (LA)

 ## Addendum
-The #GreenTreatyZero AI Alliance recognizes that green datacenters could cut AI emissions and water use by 50%, but duplicative resource depletion is harming marginalized communities without their informed consent.
+The #GreenTreatyZero AI Alliance recognizes that green data centers could cut AI emissions and water use by 50%, but duplicative resource depletion is harming marginalized communities without their informed consent.
 This is a moral duty.

 ## Call to Action
-Read the full manifesto: [https://greentreatyzero.github.io/GreenTreatyZero-Manifest](https://greentreatyzero.github.io/GreenTreatyZero-Manifest)
+Read the full manifesto:
 Join us in demanding accountability! #GreenTreatyZero